History of Responsible Care® Canada

 This led to the formation of the International Council of Chemical Associations (ICCA) in 1989 and the ICCA Responsible Care Leadership Group which exercises guardianship over Responsible Care globally and connects with other international institutions such as the United Nations Environment Program (UNEP).

 Today, Responsible Care is practised in 73 countries and by 96 of the 100 largest chemical producers in the world – numbers that continue to grow.
 Over the years it has evolved from an industry-focused initiative centred on worker, community and environment safety, to by 2010, encompass a broad “all of society” emphasis on sustainability and societal expectations.
-In 2019, the Responsible Care Codes were updated to include new commitments for Canada’s leading chemical companies to engage Indigenous communities through proactive and formal processes and in 2021 will be updated again to include Codes pertaining to diversity and inclusion.
+In 2019, the Responsible Care Codes were updated to include new commitments for Canada’s leading chemical companies to engage Indigenous communities through proactive and formal processes, and in 2021 to include Codes pertaining to equity, diversity and inclusion.

 Citation: Responsible Care: History & Development.
 Authors: Jean Belanger, Gail Krantzberg, Peter Topalovic and Joanne West, January 2011.